xrdocs/cloud-scale-networking/_tutorials/2017-08-03-understanding-ncs5500-resources-s01e02.md

 </pre>
 </div>

 Despite common belief, it's not an ideal situation.
-On the contrary, algorithmic memories (like LPM) will show much higher scale with real internet prefix-length distribution.
+On the contrary, algorithmic memories (like LPM) will be capable of much higher scale with real internet prefix-length distribution.
 Nevertheless, it's still an ok approach to demonstrate where the prefixes are stored based on the subnet length.

 We will take a look at two systems using scale line cards (24H12F) in slot 0/6 and base line cards (18H18F) in slot 0/0, and running two different IOS XR releases (6.1.4 and 6.2.2).
-We will only specify it, if the output is different between the two releases.

 __200k IPv4 /32 routes__

 Let's get started with the advertisement of 200,000 IPv4/32 prefixes.